David Hall's Non-Duality Blog

 Non Attachment, or Detachment, is an important element of Buddhism.
 The aim is to bring about peace by letting go of attachments to objects, people, thoughts, and feelings.
 There is good reason for this.
 The Buddhist tradition focuses on how suffering is experienced due to these attachments.
 The Buddha became free from suffering and free from attachments, or rather the Buddha realised the true nature which is not attached and is without suffering.

 When you recognise that reality is a Singularity it explains this.
 There is nothing other than the Singularity.
-So who or what is there to be attached to.
+So who or what is there to be attached to?
 That is the realisation of enlightenment, that there is no other.
 Non Attachment is the way to live in harmony with the true nature of being.

 When we live by false concepts of separation, we consider ourself to be separate, and suffering ensues.
 By feeling attached to people, objects, thoughts or emotions, we strengthen the sense of being separate from them.
-We seem to get caught in the push and pull off the world.
+We seem to get caught in the push and pull of the world.

 Our true nature is without limits.
 There is not truly a border where we end and something else begins.
 Let go of these attachments and just be.
 It is the pure nature of our being just to be.

-How do we practice this Non Attachment?
+How do we practise this Non Attachment?
 By letting go.
 Let go of the importance of objects.
 Let go of depending on people for happiness.
 It does not mean that we should reject people and objects.
 On the contrary, by dropping attachment and boundaries we become more at one.
 Our interactions with objects, people, feelings and emotions become less selfish.
 When we let go we loosen the ties that bind.
 We realise our freedom.
 The clash between me and others fades.
 There is only an infinite oneness.
 It wipes out all boundaries of separation and attachment.

 - Category: The Human Experience

-- Hits: 403
+- Hits: 969

 It may be accepted as normal, but it's worth noting that human life can seem dull, boring and dreary.
 For many people life is a suffering, a heavy, dark experience, where death is something to look forward to.
 This is the experience of life at the far edge of separateness.